Alex Hoehn: Career

 In July 2018, he won the Under-23 United States National Road Race Championships in Maryland.
 In May 2019, he led the King of the Mountains classification following the conclusion of stages 3 and 4 of the Tour of California; ultimately finishing 2nd in the classification, as well as 5th in the young rider classification.
+In April 2023, he finished first overall in the Tour of the Gila.